A register to help us identify the level of demand for self-build and custom housebuilding plots in Wychavon.

 - supported community self-build group: a social landlord or the Community Self-Build Agency helps you build a group of homes together.
 More information about this can be found on the Community Self-Build Agency website.

-Custom Build - where you work with a specialist developer to deliver your own home.
+Where you work with a specialist developer to deliver your own home.
 There are also different options available with this method as follows:

 - developer built one-off home: a developer builds a single home that the self-builder completes.